davidjeyachandran/fasterwebDrupal8/README.md

 - We intelligently prefech the pages the user is most likely to click on
 - We load these pages using AJAX and store the HTML in memory

-When the user clicks on a link, if we have the HTML:

-- we apply this HTML (using a DOM tree diff between the current page HTML and the target page HTML)
+When the user clicks on a link, if we have the HTML we apply this HTML (using a DOM tree diff between the current page HTML and the target page HTML)

 It works based because we know that: